Psychotrope37/bigphish/README.md

 # TODO:
  - eliminate false positives of unsuccessful sudo attempts triggering the exploit prematurely
  - add more payloads
- - tor support for reverse shell??
+ - tor support for reverse shell?

 # Changelog:
 - V1.1 adds some small extras and a quick PoC of running bigphish on a teensy that will deploy the exploit in around 5 seconds on an unlocked mac